 Behavior modeling is a part of what psychiatrists refer to as Social Learning Theory.
 In simplest terms, behavior modeling is a type of observational learning where someone learns by watching what another person does and imitating their actions.

 Behavior modeling training has become a popular training method for workers and is known to help employees build skills, learn positive job behaviors and habits, and improve performance.
 However, behavior modeling isn’t just about formal training.
 It’s about walking the walk and talking the talk.
 It starts with leadership and trickles down to every employee.

 If an employee delivers an amazing customer experience, acknowledge it.
 Recognition is important not only to show the employee that you’re aware of their efforts and appreciate them, but also to highlight behaviors that other employees should model.

 Recognition doesn’t always have to come with monetary or material rewards, so make a habit of thanking your employees and telling them when they do a great job.
-Your words can go a long way in helping employees stay motivated, productive, and happy — and happy employees should lead to happy customers.
+Your words can go a long way in helping employees stay motivated, productive, and happy — and happy employees typically lead to happy customers.